Unbiased Risk Estimation in the Normal Means Problem via Coupled Bootstrap Techniques: Discussion

 Here $D_\phi$ is the \emph{Bregman divergence} with respect to a strictly convex and differentiable function $\phi : \R^n \to \R$, which recall is defined by:

 When $\phi(x) = \|x\|_2^2$, it is easy to check that

 and hence \eqref{eq:err_bregman} reduces to prediction error as measured by squared loss in \eqref{eq:pred_error}.
-In fact, properties \eqref{eq:three_point_a1}, \eqref{eq:three_point_a2} are entirely driven by the above ``Bregman representation'' of squared error.
-This immediately leads to the following extension.
+In fact, properties \eqref{eq:three_point_a1}, \eqref{eq:three_point_a2} are entirely driven by this ``Bregman representation'' of squared loss, leading to the following extension.

 \begin{proposition} Let $U,V,W \in \R^n$ be independent random vectors.
 For any $g$, and Bregman divergence $D_\phi$,